Totana: Late modern period and Contemporary era

 In the census of 1755, 2303 people were listed and 201 members among those people lived in Aledo.

 In the year 1795 Totana and Aledo were separated and became two municipalities.

 The first years of the 19th century consisted of misfortune for the inhabitants of Lorca.
 1802, a reservoir in Lorca got broken.
 Six years later War was proclaimed.
 Totana was not invaded by the French and young male locals battled in the front against the invaders.
 In the year 1810 an epidemic of yellow fever spread and it caused to die half of the population of the town.

 During the mid-19th century, the crisis began to be overcome in Totana.
 The agriculture of the municipality was expanded and neighbourhoods formed.

 The last third of the century was not prosperous for the town and there was high emigration among its inhabitants.

 In the first years of the 20th century, a politician named Ángel Aznar y Butigeig was responsible that Totana was awarded the status of town by Alfonso XIII of Spain with a legal provision.

 A large decrease in the population of Totana happened during the 1930s as a result of the lack of water.
 As non-irrigated lands became irrigated and new products began to be grown, the prosperity returned.

 After the postwar period, Totana experienced a high development during the 1960s.
 The town expanded to the south, two new neighbourhoods were set because peasants from villages of Lorca migrated to the town.
 In the 1980s other new neighbourhoods came to existence.

-On 2022, the mayor Juan José Cánovas (IU) passed away due to COVID-19.
+On 2022, the mayor Juan José Cánovas (IU) died due to COVID-19.